Image: Stock image

 Don’t jump straight into a PhD when you begin your career in science.
 First, arrange your funding.
 Consider your timing carefully before starting your PhD, especially if there are scarce funds or resources in your field.
 Monitor calls for research.
 Watch out for financing that is specifically related to your field of study.
 Websites for Research Councils are a great place to start.
 Check out the South African Medical Research Council, for example.

 Gain media knowledge to connect with funders.
 Speaking to the media can result in additional funds and partnerships.
 The media is a common source of information on science and technology for politicians.
 So, publishing helps you get noticed.
-If media relations feels daunting, SciDev.Net offers a subsidised online media training course for scientists from lower-income countries.
+If media relations feels daunting, SciDev.Net offers a free online media training course for scientists.

 Developing your skill set for a career in science